 Some other woods such as Ipe, Lignum Vitae, Pink Ivory, and Purple Heart are also considered exotic timber for their unique appearance and/or strength.

-Where To Buy Exotic Wood Online with Worldwide Delivery?
+Where To Buy Different Exotic Wood Types Online?

-Now that you know all about the top types of exotic timber, I hope you’re ready to order your first exotic wood.
-Whichever type of wood you need in whatever quantity and size, we can make it available for you.
+Now that you know all about the top types of exotic timber, I hope you’re ready to order your first exotic timber.
+Whichever type of timber you need in whatever quantity and size, we can make it available for you.

 CameroonTimberExportSarl is a top manufacturer and supplier of African exotic hardwoods.
 We export our products to many countries, including but not limited to UAE, Saudi Arabia, Indonesia, Australia, Canada, New Zealand, South Africa, Brazil, Italy, the U.K., Germany, and more.
 Contact us if you need help choosing the right exotic timber for your project.